pongsakorn-h-fusion/GHCP-Workshop/doc/Phase4/04-PHASE4-Workshop-PM-BA-DEV.md

 ### **Session 2: Copilot Agent Hands-on**

 #### Activity Overview
-PM/BA will create acceptance criteria using Copilot Agent in GitHub Issues Dev will generate unit tests using Copilot Agent in VS Code
+**PM/BA**: Assign Copilot to GitHub Issues to automatically generate acceptance criteria and technical specifications

+**Dev**: Use Copilot in VS Code to generate unit tests and implement features

+**Key Feature**: Learn how to use **Copilot as an Assignee** in GitHub Issues for automatic assistance

 ---